AkashGhadge97/Data-Engineering/Docker/Docker_Basics.md

 - Docker packages software inti stadardized units called as containers
 - Docker can help us in easy deployment and scaling
 - In a nutshell, Docker is a container management service
+- The whole idea of Docker is for developers to easily develop applications, ship them into containers which can then be deployed anywhere.

 ## What is a Dockerfile ?